-Railway operator Queensland Rail owns more than 6500 km of track in Queensland, which services the passenger, tourism, resources and freight customer markets.
+Railway operator Queensland Rail owns more than 6500 km of track in Queensland, which services the passenger, tourism, resources and freight markets.
 Its regional network covers the Mount Isa, North Coast, Western, West Moreton, South Western and Central Western lines.

-Queensland Rail is a statutory authority, operating through the wholly owned subsidiary Queensland Rail Limited.
+Queensland Rail is a statutory authority, operating through wholly owned subsidiary Queensland Rail Limited.
 While Queensland Rail is vertically integrated, this is only in respect to its passenger services.
 It does not operate freight services.
 Access by third parties to Queensland Rail’s below-rail infrastructure (that is, rail tracks and associated infrastructure, such as signalling) is based on terms and conditions set out in an access undertaking.
-The current undertaking (the 2016 access undertaking), approved by the QCA, is due to expire on 30 June 2020.
+The current undertaking (the 2020 access undertaking), approved by the QCA, is due to expire on 30 June 2025.

 Regional freight systems